sunpengfei1122/DLTC/README.md

 # README

-This the official code repository for the paper *"Delay Learning Based on Temporal Coding in Spiking Neural Networks"*.
+This is the official code repository for the paper *"Delay Learning Based on Temporal Coding in Spiking Neural Networks"*.

 **Paper Details:**